swmoon1603/swmoon1603.github.io/_posts/2024-02-07-new-blog-post.md

 ## Day 2: Installing Active Directory

-This post is about installing Active Direcory step by step and how to create Active Directory account.
+This post is about installing Active Directory step by step and how to create Active Directory account.

 ---